SmallRobot2000/AMIX-68k/README.md

 |UART| 16550 @ 18.432 Mhz -> 115200 bps|
 |POWER| ATX PSU or 12V in|
 |TIME & TIMERS| Tmers in Xosera and 68230, and RTC (SparkFun BOB-10160)|

+# Present (problems)
+For now the keyboard, Video output, UART and DISK work.
+Xosera has problems reading and making interrupts, PCB is flawed, will continue testing.

+#Future
+Planned are (offcorse) to fix all the above issues, make a C compiler working, nice API, libc and that adn hopefully simple OS the AMIX OS